Dave Eggers' heartbreaking list of staggering tech concerns: 'We're never unstudied'

 The Every, like The Circle before it, reads like an exaggerated, farcical version of real life.
 Wired and others criticized the first book for misunderstanding aspects of the internet and other technologies.

-Eggers initially rose to fame in the late 1990s, at the tail end of the web 1.0 era and the original dot-com boom.
-He founded McSweeney's in 1998 and his widely acclaimed memoir, A Heartbreaking Work of Staggering Genius (AHWOSG) catapulted him to literary rock star status when it came out in 2000.
+Eggers initially rose to fame in the late 1990s, at the tail end of the Web 1.0 era and the original dot-com boom.
+He founded McSweeney's in 1998, and his widely acclaimed memoir, A Heartbreaking Work of Staggering Genius catapulted him to literary rock star status when it came out in 2000.

 The book came out during a tumultuous year for me and anyone else with a foot in tech.
-I left college for a job in San Francisco I wasn't qualified for, and rapidly saw my company sold, the 1990s dot-com bubble finally burst and the tech-focused publication I worked for shuttered.
+I left college for a job in San Francisco I wasn't qualified for and rapidly saw the company sold, the 1990s dot-com bubble finally burst and the tech-focused publication I worked for shuttered.
 I was back to finish college in less than half a year.

 Eggers' trademark irreverent style is present on even the copyright notices of his books.
-Before AHWOSG even begins, the copyright reads:
+Before his Heartbreaking Work even begins, the copyright reads:

 Published in the United States by Simon & Schuster, a division of a larger and more powerful company called Viacom, Inc., which is wealthier and more populous than eighteen of the fifty states of America, all of Central America, and all of the former Soviet Republics combined and tripled.
 That said, no matter how much money they have or make or control, their influence over the daily lives of and hearts of individuals, and thus, like ninety-nine percent of what is done by official people in cities like Washington, or Moscow, or Sao Paulo or Auckland, their effect on the short, fraught lives of human beings who limp around and dream of flying through bloodstreams, who love the smell of rubber cement and think of space travel while having intercourse, is very, very small, and so hardly worth worrying about.